oneapi-src/oneCCL/README.md

 To install Level Zero, refer to the instructions in [Intel(R) Graphics Compute Runtime repository](https://github.com/intel/compute-runtime/releases) or to the [installation guide](https://dgpu-docs.intel.com/installation-guides/index.html) for oneAPI users.

+### BF16 support <!-- omit in toc -->

+- AVX512F-based implementation requires GCC 4.9 or higher.
+- AVX512_BF16-based implementation requires GCC 10.0 or higher and GNU binutils 2.33 or higher.

 ## Installation

 General installation scenario: